A primer on Declarative Device Management for Apple devices

 Using Declarative Device Management with Workspace ONE

 Since the initial announcement about Apple’s new declarative device management, Omnissa has been diligently working toward incorporating this new framework into Workspace ONE UEM.
 With the release of version 2306 in September of 2023, Omnissa announced support for declarative device management for iOS and iPadOS as a tech preview feature.
 As of version 2406 released in August of 2024, Declarative Device Management support for iOS and iPadOS devices is in general availability in Workspace ONE UEM.
+Additionally, with the release of 2410, Omnissa added support for macOS in Workspace ONE UEM.
+With each new release, Omnissa strives to expand our support of DDM in Workspace ONE UEM.

 This is where the process for configuring the two management types diverges.
 If the Declarative management type is selected, you are given the option to create an asset or a configuration.
-If you choose to create a configuration, you will also be given the option to select a context, either device or user.
+If you choose to create a configuration, you will also be given the option to select a context, either Device or User.

 The rest of the process is similar to creating an imperative profile.
-The screens for configuring required payloads and assigning Smart Groups will be familiar to IT admins who have experience configuring imperative device and user profiles.
+The screens for configuring required payloads and assigning Smart Groups will be familiar to IT administrators who have experience configuring imperative device and user profiles.

 The focus of this initial release is on declarations, the first of the three pillars in declarative device management.
 Specifically, Workspace ONE provides support for Configurations and Assets.